Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 4. Configure ElastiCache for Redis to the private subnet

 ## Setting up Elastic Container Service (ECS)
-ECS will run the MTE Relay container and dynamically scale it when required.
-To do this, create a task definition to define what a single MTE Relay container looks like, create a Service to manage running the containers, and finally create an ECS Cluster for your service to run in.
+ECS will run the MTE API Relay Container and dynamically scale it when required.
+To do this, create a task definition to define what a single MTE API Relay Container looks like, create a Service to manage running the containers, and finally create an ECS Cluster for your service to run in.

 ### Create an ECS Cluster
 1. Navigate to ECS, then click "Clusters" from the left side menu.